Accelerynt-Security/AS-Slack-Integration/README.md

 To create a Slack App and obtain a Bot Token:

-From your Slack Workspace, navigate to https://api.slack.com/apps/ and click the "**Create a new Slack app**" button.
+From your Slack Workspace, navigate to https://api.slack.com/apps/ and click the "**Create a new Slack app**" button and select the "**From Scratch**" option.

 ![Slack_App_1](Images/Slack_App_1.png)

-Enter in "**Microsoft Sentinel**" for the app name then add a description.
+Enter in "**Microsoft Sentinel**" for the app name and then select a workspace.
-Finally, select a workspace and click "**Create App**" .
+Finally, click "**Create App**" .

 ![Slack_App_2](Images/Slack_App_2.png)